IfcOpenShell/IfcOpenShell/src/ifcblenderexport/README.md

     [here](https://thinkmoult.com/blenderbim/).
  3. Launch Blender.
 Go to `Edit->Preferences->Add-ons->Install...`.
 Browse to the downloaded `.zip` file from step 2.
- 4. Enable the checkboxes next to the two Import-Export IFC Blender plugins which show up.
+ 4. Enable the checkbox next to the Import-Export IFC Blender plugin which will show up.
  5. All done!
 You will find an import and export IFC option in the `File` menu.

 By default, Blender BIM will export whatever you have selected.
 The objects you